uptrace/uptrace/example/docker/README.md

 ## Getting started

 This example demonstrates how to quickly start Uptrace using Docker.
-To run Uptrace permanently, we recommend using a DEB/RPM [package](https://uptrace.dev/get/install.html#packages) or a pre-compiled [binary](https://uptrace.dev/get/install.html#binaries).
+To run Uptrace permanently, you can use a DEB/RPM [package](https://uptrace.dev/get/install.html#packages) or a pre-compiled [binary](https://uptrace.dev/get/install.html#binaries).

 **Step 1**.
 Download the example using Git: